 X-Man is a confirmed Omega-level mutant.
 Upon examination by Moira Mactaggert, she suggested his psionic powers rival that of Jean Grey when imbued with the Phoenix Force.
 He was measured as having a psionic energy output matching that of the Dark Phoenix.

-Currently: Nate only has an echo of his former telekinesis.
-He struggles to lift even the smallest objects.
-All his other powers have seemingly vanished.
-It is unknown if he is still holds the title of Omega Level Mutant.
-Though his powers have come in gone in the past, dire life threatening situations have been shown to jump-start Nate's powers.
-Once he lost his Telekinesis, and he sought out Moira Mactaggert and she tricked him into a life or death situation and his Telekinesis came back in response.
+Nate's powers are apparently restored.
+Until recently, he only had an echo of his former telekinesis, struggling to lift even the smallest objects, with all his other powers have seemingly vanished.
+Though his powers have come in gone in the past, dire life threatening situations have been shown to jump-start Nate's powers - once he lost his Telekinesis, and he sought out Moira Mactaggert and she tricked him into a life or death situation and his Telekinesis came back in response.

-During the New Mutants time in Hel, Sunspot taught Nate a technique of focusing his powers, Nate has since dubbed this technique 'X marks the spot'.
+During the New Mutants time in Hel, Sunspot taught Nate a technique of focusing his powers.
+Nate dubbed this technique 'X marks the spot'.
 By using this technique Nate was able to regain a large amount of his telekinetic power, enough to hold off two Asgardian demons, the Draumar.
-He has also recently shown to have regain some low level telepathy, being able to gain the control of the minds of animals, like a velociraptor, and hold a psionic link with the mind of a future tech-enhanced Cypher.
+He also demonstrated low level telepathy, being able to gain the control of the minds of animals, like a velociraptor, and hold a psionic link with the mind of a future tech-enhanced Cypher.

-Nate has the ability to tap into the virtually unlimited psychic resources of the astral plane in order to manipulate matter and energy.
+Now, his abilities to tap into the virtually unlimited psychic resources of the astral plane in order to manipulate matter and energy are restored.
 This grants him incredible psychic powers including telepathy and telekinesis.

-He can use his telepathy to read minds and even read residual thought imprints that have been left on objects touched by people, communicate with others by broadcasting his thoughts, control minds, create illusions by altering the perceptions of others, fire psionic blasts that can scramble an opponent's thought processes (causing either intense pain, unconsciousness, or death), give substance to astral energy to solidify psychic forms, project his mind into the astral plane and even pull the astral projections of other telepaths into the physical world, and sense dimensional rifts or anomalies.
+He can use his telepathy to read minds and even read residual thought imprints that have been left on objects touched by people, communicate with others by broadcasting his thoughts, control minds, scan and alter the memories of others, create illusions by altering the perceptions of others, fire psionic blasts that can scramble an opponent's thought processes (causing either intense pain, unconsciousness, or death), give substance to astral energy to solidify psychic forms, project his mind into the astral plane and even pull the astral projections of other telepaths into the physical world, and sense dimensional rifts or anomalies.

 After becoming one with Earth, X-Man has ascended to a higher state of existence.
 Nate is now able to exist as a being of pure psionic energy, unrestrained by the boundaries of the physical world.
 He is also capable of physical reconstitution by absorbing psionic energy to reform his body if he desires.
 Along with learning to rebuild his physical form, X-Man's heightened state of existence has allowed him to convert his body into pure psychic energy and possess people.
 He used this power to possess Norman Osborn.
 While possessing someone, he can also explore their mind from the inside.
 It is possible that if he possesses a mutant, he can use their powers along with his own.